millerk22/emc2-labs/EMC2-Labs-Fall/lab13.rst

    = \mathbf{x}'.

 Linear transformations can be interpreted geometrically.
-To demonstrate this, consider the array of points :math:`T` that collectively form a picture of a turtle, stored in the file ``turtle.npy``.
+To demonstrate this, consider the array of points :math:`T` that collectively form a picture of a turtle.
 The coordinate pairs :math:`\mathbf{x}_i` are organized by column, so the array has two rows: one for :math:`x`-coordinates, and one for :math:`y`-coordinates.
 Matrix multiplication on the left transforms each coordinate pair, resulting in another matrix :math:`H'` whose columns are the transformed coordinate pairs: